Go to main content

 Actions in process

-HI launched its response to the Syrian crisis first in neighbouring countries - Lebanon and Jordan - in May 2012 and started conducting operations inside Syria in November 2012.
-Tehn, I extended its operations to include Syrian refugees in Iraqi Kurdistan in summer 2014.
+HI initially launched its response to the Syrian crisis in neighbouring countries, Lebanon and Jordan, in May 2012, and commenced operations inside Syria in November 2012.
+Subsequently, HI expanded its operations to include Syrian refugees in Iraqi Kurdistan in the summer of 2014.

-HI also conducts clearance operations and manage risk education awareness campaign to the populations to prevent accidents caused by explosive remnants of war.
+It also conducts clearance operations and runs risk education awareness campaigns to prevent accidents caused by explosive remnants of war.

 Situation of the country